gbif/hp-swissnatcoll/en/data-aggregator-about.md

 ## 6. Data ownership and publication rules

 Data providers are the data owners.
 They are responsible for the quality of their data and are the decision body for publication of the data through the fast and/or the approval track.
-For publication of data on SVNHC.ch or GBIF.ch, data quality requirements of GBIF.org have to be fulfilled.
+For publication of data on SwissNatColl.ch or GBIF.ch, data quality requirements of GBIF.org have to be fulfilled.
 For publication of data on the VDC, rules of the FOEN have to be met.

 <br><br><br>
 Source: